 I have a certificate in functional nutrition and my membership with the National Association for Nutrition Professionals qualifies me to work as a nutritional therapist.
 I am also a member of the Nutritional Therapy Association.
 I’ve been trained to use an ancestrally-informed model that looks for and addresses the deficiency-related root causes of many health problems.

 My preference is to work with clients in groups because of the transformational power of safe learning environments.
 For those who wish to have private nutrition coaching, I prefer to do initial meetings with a client in her home so we can talk about her food habits in the context of the kitchen and pantry.
 This is now possible at a distance using zoom, but I hope to work with locals in person when that is possible.
 I am happy to do follow up meetings in the home or workplace, in a coffee shop, in my office, or by zoom meeting.
 I work with men only in group or institutional settings

 Please click here for my current rates for private sessions for individuals and groups as well as for rates specifically for restaurant owners and retirement communities who need consultation.

 My main focus is doing wellness retreats that I lead in woodsy areas all over the west coast.
 Due to COVID, retreats are not being offered until further notice.

 More about my personal life?

-I live in the wine-country village of Carlton, Oregon which is an hour SW of Portland.
-I’ve been a social worker for most of my adult life, working with foster and adoptive kids.
-I still work part time as a trainer and supporter of volunteers who work with foster kids.
-I married for the first time when I was nearly 40 and I have two step sons and an adoptive daughter who I adopted before I met my husband.
+I live in the wine-country of NW Oregon, an hour outside of Portland.
+I’ve been a social worker for most of my adult life, working with foster and adoptive families.
+I still volunteer part time as a mentor to volunteers who work with foster kids.
+I married for the first time when I was nearly 40.
+I have two step sons and I adopted my foster daughter a few years before I met my husband.

-Feel free to use the contact form listed under the menu above, or if you don’t like forms, you can reach me at my secure email: email@example.com.
+Feel free to use the contact form listed linked to in the menu above under “contact,” or if you don’t like forms, you can reach me at my secure email: email@example.com.